What’s the Difference Between a Panic Attack and an Anxiety Attack?

 What is an Anxiety Attack?

 An anxiety attack happens when we experience sheer stressful conditions.
-It could be high-pressure due to any ongoing event that may lead to an attack.
+It could be high-pressure due to any ongoing event leading to an attack.

-Additionally, an anxiety attack is temporary, and it is not as severe as a panic attack.
+Additionally, an anxiety attack is temporary and not as severe as a panic attack.
 A typical anxiety attack can last some minutes, maybe hours, or if it is powerful, it could take almost a week.

 What are the common symptoms?